Shrey5555/Cracking-the-Code-to-Box-Office-Success/README.md

 This project includes Jupyter notebooks for each major step in the analysis and machine learning model development:

-- [`webscrapping-movie-dataset.ipynb`](webscrapping-movie-dataset.ipynb): This notebook covers the process of web scraping IMDb data, collecting the necessary information for our analysis.
+- [`webscrapping-movie-dataset.ipynb`](webscrapping-movie-dataset.ipynb): This notebook covers the process of web scraping IMDb data, collecting the necessary information for the analysis.
 - [`exploring-movie-success-factors.ipynb`](exploring-movie-success-factors.ipynb): In this notebook, you'll find the comprehensive Exploratory Data Analysis (EDA) and data visualization that provided insights into the factors contributing to a movie's success.
 - [`movie-box-office-prediction.ipynb`](movie-box-office-prediction.ipynb): This notebook guides you through the process of building and evaluating machine learning models for predicting movie revenue based on the collected data.